Skip to content

 Easy Strawberry Ice Box Cake

-I’m a huge fan of no-bake desserts.
-They’re easy, delicious and perfect for summer.
-This strawberry cream cheese icebox cake is at the top of my list, as well as chocolate lasagna, Oreo ice cream cake and banana split dessert.
+While we love this strawberry cake recipe, no-bake desserts are easy, delicious, and perfect for summer.
+This strawberry cream cheese icebox cake is at the top of my list as well as banana split dessert.

-Are you looking for something easy to whip up for a summer treat?
-Well I have the perfect dessert for you.
-This strawberry icebox cake is made with a graham cracker, whipped cream cheese filling and sliced strawberries.
+Are you looking for something easy to whip up for a crowd-pleasing summer treat?
+Well, I have the perfect strawberry dessert for you.
+This strawberry icebox cake is made with a graham cracker, whipped cream cheese filling, and sliced strawberries.
 The cream layer softens the graham crackers and the berries add the perfect sweetness.

-It’s such an easy no-bake dessert and is so refreshing on a hot summer day.
-Plus it’s absolutely perfect for serving a crowd.
-To make even a little more indulgent, try drizzling some melted chocolate over the top.
-There’s just nothing better than a strawberry dessert in the summer time!
+It’s such an easy no-bake dessert and is so refreshing on a hot summer day just like a scoop of homemade strawberry ice cream.
+To make it even a little more indulgent, try drizzling some melted chocolate over the top, similar to a chocolate covered strawberry.

 Homemade whipped cream in a blue kitchen aid mixer.

-• Cream cheese filling: This layer tastes like a mix between cheesecake and homemade whipped cream.
-It’s creamy, light, a tad bit tangy and has a hint of vanilla flavor.
-It’s the perfect compliment to both the graham cracker and fresh fruit.
+2. Cream cheese filling: This layer tastes like a mix between cheesecake and homemade whipped cream.
+It’s creamy, light, a tad bit tangy, and has a hint of vanilla flavor.
+It’s the perfect complement to both the graham cracker and fresh fruit.

-• Fruit: The fresh fruit layer makes the cake super refreshing and sweet.
+3. Fruit: The fresh fruit layer makes the cake super refreshing and sweet.
 I love to use fresh sliced strawberries, especially when they’re in their peak season in the summer.
 They’re super ripe and juicy.
-You can also use other type of berries if you prefer.
+You can also use other types of berries if you prefer.

 Tips for Success

 • Chill your bowl and beaters.
-After 15 minutes prior to making the whipped topping, place your mixing bowl and beaters (or whisk) in the freezer.
+15 minutes prior to making the whipped topping, place your stand mixer bowl and beaters (or whisk) in the freezer.
 This will help form the stiff peak faster.

 • Bottom layer.
 Before adding the first layer of graham crackers, try spreading a thin layer of cream on the bottom of the pan.
 This way the graham crackers will stick to the cream and won’t slide around in the pan.

 • Slice the fruit thin.
 I like to slice the strawberries thin (you could even slice them in half again) for the layers, so there aren’t huge chunks in the middle.
-Also, make sure to save the remaining strawberries that you’re putting on top of the cake in the refrigerator until ready to serve.
+Also, save the remaining fresh strawberries you are putting on top of the cake in the refrigerator until ready to serve.
 I like to cut the strawberries for the top of the cake in half, but you can cut them however you’d like.

 • Chilling the cake.
 This dessert needs to chill in the fridge for at least an hour before serving so that the graham cracker layer can soften.
-I like to place mine in the freezer for about 30 minutes before serving, so that it firms up a little bit.
+I like to place mine covered with plastic wrap in the freezer for about 30 minutes before serving so it firms up a little bit.
 Then I add the top layer of strawberries right before serving.

 • Slicing the cake.
 Use a sharp knife to cut the cake into slices.
 For a clean cut, wipe off the knife with a wet paper towel in between each slice so that there isn’t any extra cream and or crackers stuck on the sides.